trustinvo/casestudy/Bike Share Company Data Analysis: Case Study.md

 }
 ````

-This code chunk removed all blank rows:
+This script removed all blank rows:
 ````R
 # Replace empty strings with NA in combined_data
 combined_data[combined_data == ""] <- NA